Search

 Stack Pointer:

-It is a 16-bit register that holds the address of stack top which is the last memory location.
+It is a 16-bit register that holds the address of the stack top which is the last memory location.

 General Purpose Register: